Paqmind/starter/README.md

 ## Features

 * Compilation with Webpack
-* React and JSX
+* React, React-Router, JSX
-* React-Router
 * Stylesheets can be CSS, LESS or mixed
 * Embedded resources like images or fonts use DataUrls if appropriate
-* A simple flag loads a react component (and dependencies) on demand.
+* Optional lazyload for any React components
 * Development
   * Hot Module Replacement development server (LiveReload for Stylesheets and React components enabled)
   * SourceMaps
 * Production
   * Server example for prerendering for React components
-  * Initial data inlined in page
+  * Isomorphic app (initial data inlined in page)
   * Long Term Caching through file hashes enabled
   * Generate separate css file to avoid FOUC
   * Minimized CSS and javascript
-* You can also require markdown or text files for your content.
+* You can also require markdown or text files for your content

 ## Local Installation